manifoldxyz/manifold-templates/marketplace-widget/wix/README.md

 - place Code in the  "Head" section
 3. Click "Apply" to save the changes.

-## Optional Styling For A Light Background Wix Site
+## Optional Styling For A Light Background Wix Page
+Follow steps 1 and 2 above but change the code to:
 ```
 <style>
   .manifold {color: black !important;}